coryfklein/coryfklein.github.io/_posts/2020-01-16-utah-orchid-group-buy.markdown

 What you get:

-* 5-8+ baby orchids from at least 4 species
+* 5-8+ labelled baby orchids from at least 4 species
 * Regular text updates on the order
 * You may choose 1 sub-$40 species from [the catalog](http://www.orchidflask.com/mainpage/orchidflaskscatalog.html#phal) and I will guarantee it gets on the order